-For long-term forecasting, we used five datasets, and the names and basic descriptions of these datasets are as follows: (1) MOPEX dataset contains time series data from the field of hydrology, providing daily streamflow discharge and four types of meteorological data: Mean Areal Precipitation (MAP), Climatic Potential Evaporation (CPE), Daily Maximum Air Temperature (Tmax), and Daily Minimum Air Temperature (Tmin).
+For long-term forecasting, we used five datasets, and the names and basic descriptions of these datasets are as follows: (1) ETTh1 contains oil temperature data and load features from six electricity transformers, with a sampling frequency of 1 hour.
+(1) ETTm1 contains oil temperature data and load features from six electricity transformers, with a sampling frequency of 15 minutes.
+(3)Windy Power dataset comes from the iFLYTEK AI Developer Competition and represents the actual power generation from a wind farm, along with six types of meteorological data: Direct Radiation, Wind Direction at 80m, Wind Speed at 80m, Temperature at 2m, Relative Humidity at 2m, and Precipitation.
+Its sampling frequency is 15 minutes.
+(4)Sundy Power dataset also comes from the iFLYTEK AI Developer Competition and represents the actual power generation from another wind farm, including the same six meteorological data points as the Windy Power dataset, with a sampling frequency of 15 minutes.(5) MOPEX dataset contains time series data from the field of hydrology, providing daily streamflow discharge and four types of meteorological data: Mean Areal Precipitation (MAP), Climatic Potential Evaporation (CPE), Daily Maximum Air Temperature (Tmax), and Daily Minimum Air Temperature (Tmin).
 Its sampling frequency is 1 day.
-(2) ETTh1 contains oil temperature data and load features from six electricity transformers, with a sampling frequency of 1 hour.
-(3) ETTm1 contains oil temperature data and load features from six electricity transformers, with a sampling frequency of 15 minutes.
-(4)Windy Power dataset comes from the iFLYTEK AI Developer Competition and represents the actual power generation from a wind farm, along with six types of meteorological data: Direct Radiation, Wind Direction at 80m, Wind Speed at 80m, Temperature at 2m, Relative Humidity at 2m, and Precipitation.
-Its sampling frequency is 15 minutes.
-(5)Sundy Power dataset also comes from the iFLYTEK AI Developer Competition and represents the actual power generation from another wind farm, including the same six meteorological data points as the Windy Power dataset, with a sampling frequency of 15 minutes.
 See Table~\ref{tab:datasets} for the dataset description.